-Revision Date: 3/18/16, 4/27/18, [INSERT DATE]
+Adopted/Ratified: 10/13/10 Revision Date: 3/18/16, 4/27/18, 7/31/2020, 3/25/22

-Revision Date: 3/18/16, 4/27/18

-PAGE 3 OF 22

-- n) Committed or attempted to commit a sexual assault as defined in Penal Code Sections 261, 266c, 286, 288, 288a or 289, or committed a sexual battery as defined in Penal Code Section 243.4. - Harassed, threatened, or intimidated a student who is a complaining witness or witness in a school disciplinary proceeding for the purpose of preventing that student from being a witness and/or retaliating against that student for being a witness. - p)n) Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - (+)0) Engaged in, or attempted to engage in hazing.
-For the purposes of this subdivision policy, "hazing" means a method of initiation or preinitiation into a pupil organization or body, whether or not the organization or body is officially recognized by an educational institution, that is likely to cause serious bodily injury or personal degradation or disgrace resulting in physical or mental harm to a former, current, or prospective pupil.
-For purposes of this section policy, "hazing" does not include athletic events or school-sanctioned events. - p) Made terroristic threats against school officials and/or school property, which includes but is not limited to, electronic files and databases.
-For purposes of this sectionpolicy, "terroristic threat" shall include any statement, whether written or oral, by a person who willfully threatens to commit a crime which will result in death, great bodily injury to another person, or property damage in excess of one thousand dollars (\$1,000), with the specific intent that the statement is to be taken as a threat, even if there is no intent of actually carrying it out, which, on its face and under the circumstances in which it is made, is so unequivocal, unconditional, immediate, and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for his or her their own safety or for his or hertheir immediate family's safety, or for the protection of school property, which includes but is not limited to, electronic files and databases, or the personal property of the person threatened or his or hertheir immediate family. - Committed sexual harassment, as defined in Education Code Section 212.5.
-For the purposes of this sectionpolicy, the conduct described in Section 212.5 must be considered by a reasonable person of the same gender as the victim to be sufficiently severe or pervasive to have a negative impact upon the individual's academic performance or to create an intimidating, hostile, or offensive educational environment.
-This section provision shall apply to pupils in any of grades 4 to 12, inclusive. - (+)r) Caused, attempted to cause, threatened to cause or participated in an act of hate violence, as defined in subdivision (e) of Section 233 of the Education Code.
-This section provision shall apply to pupils in any of grades 4 to 12, inclusive.
+- o) Engaged in or attempted to engage in hazing.
+For the purposes of this policy, "hazing" means a method of initiation or preinitiation into a pupil organization or body, whether or not the organization or body is officially recognized by an educational institution, that is likely to cause serious bodily injury or personal degradation or disgrace resulting in physical or mental harm to a former, current, or prospective pupil.
+For purposes of this policy, "hazing" does not include athletic events or school-sanctioned events. - p) Made terroristic threats against school officials and/or school property, which includes but is not limited to, electronic files and databases.
+For purposes of this policy, "terroristic threat" shall include any statement, whether written or oral, by a person who willfully threatens to commit a crime which will result in death, great bodily injury to another person, or property damage in excess of one thousand dollars (\$1,000), with the specific intent that the statement is to be taken as a threat, even if there is no intent of actually carrying it out, which, on its face and under the circumstances in which it is made, is so unequivocal, unconditional, immediate, and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for their own safety or for their immediate family's safety, or for the protection of school property, which includes but is not limited to, electronic files and databases, or the personal property of the person threatened or their immediate family. - q) Committed sexual harassment, as defined in Education Code Section 212.5.
+For the purposes of this policy, the conduct described in Section 212.5 must be considered by a reasonable person of the same gender as the victim to be sufficiently severe or pervasive to have a negative impact upon the individual's academic performance or to create an intimidating, hostile, or offensive educational environment.
+This provision shall apply to pupils in any of grades 4 to 12, inclusive. - r) Caused, attempted to cause, threatened to cause or participated in an act of hate violence, as defined in subdivision (e) of Section 233 of the Education Code.
+This provision shall apply to pupils in any of grades 4 to 12, inclusive. - s) Intentionally harassed, threatened or intimidated school personnel or volunteers and/or a student or group of students to the extent of having the actual and reasonably expected effect of materially disrupting class work, creating substantial disorder and invading the rights of either school personnel or volunteers and/or student(s) by creating an intimidating or hostile educational environment.
+This provision shall apply to pupils in any of grades 4 to 12, inclusive. - t) Engaged in an act of bullying, including, but not limited to, bullying committed by means of an electronic act. - 1) "Bullying" means any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act, and including one or more acts committed by a student or group of students which would be deemed hate violence or harassment, threats, or intimidation, which are directed toward one or more students that has or can be reasonably predicted to have the effect of one or more of the following:

-Revision Date: 3/18/16, 4/27/18, INSERT DATE Revision Date: 3/18/16, 4/27/18PAGE 4 OF 22
+Revision Date: 3/18/16, 4/27/18, 7/31/2020, 3/25/22